OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/index.md

 ## CP Learning Content ![icon](assets/content.png){class="size16"}

 Content Packaging (abbr.: CP) is a kind of learning content in standardized e-learning format.

-The specification of this format also comes from [IMS](http://www.imsglobal.org/ "IMS").
+The specification of this format also comes from
+[IMS resp.
+1EdTech Consortium](http://www.imsglobal.org/ "IMS").
 OpenOlat supports the IMS CP version 1.1.2.
 CPs are suitable for being either used in OpenOlat courses or outside of it.
 OpenOlat supports this format; therefore learning content cannot only be used in OpenOlat but in other LMS as well.
 Further information on